python-useful-helpers/exec-helpers/doc/source/SSHClient.rst

         Construct config from Paramiko parsed file.

         :param ssh_config: paramiko parsed ssh config or it reconstruction as a dict,
-        :returns: SSHConfig with supported values from config
+        :return: SSHConfig with supported values from config

     .. py:attribute:: as_dict